Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Background

 \section{Background}

-This section provides context for our analysis.
-We start by reviewing the classic principles and challenges of automated unit test generation, highlighting the fundamental bottlenecks that limit traditional approaches.
+To understand the paradigm shift introduced by LLMs, it is essential to first review the classic principles and challenges of automated unit test generation.
 We then introduce large language models and demonstrate how their core capabilities can be used to solve these bottlenecks.

-\subsection{Traditional Automated Test Generation}
+\subsection{Traditional automated test generation}

 Automated unit test generation aims to automate one of the most tedious yet critical tasks in software development by creating a comprehensive test suite to verify program behavior and prevent regressions~\cite{yoo2012regression}.
-A logically complete unit test consists of two fundamental components: a \textit{test prefix}, which is a sequence of operations (such as object instantiation and method calls) that places the System Under Test (SUT) in a specific initial state; and a \textit{test oracle}, typically one or more assertions, that verifies the correctness of the program's behavior or output after it receives a specific input in that state~\cite{barr2014oracle, bertolino2007software, myers2011art}.
-The core challenge of automated unit test generation can thus be decomposed into two sub-problems, namely automatically generating effective test prefixes and automatically inferring precise test oracles.
+A logically complete unit test consists of two fundamental components: a \textit{test prefix}, which is a sequence of operations (such as object instantiation and method calls) that places the code under test (CUT) in a specific initial state; and a \textit{test oracle}, typically one or more assertions, that verifies the correctness of the program's behavior or output after it receives a specific input in that state~\cite{barr2014oracle, bertolino2007software, myers2011art}.
+The core challenge of automated unit test generation involves two sub-problems comprising \textbf{the generation of effective test prefixes} and \textbf{the inference of precise test oracles}.

 Over the past several decades, academia and industry have primarily addressed this challenge through two technical paradigms: